 A few times each week we offer camping overnights attached to afternoon activities like hiking, canoeing, wakeboarding, mountain biking, and rock climbing.
 Campers will do their afternoon activity, camp out under the stars on-site, and spend the following morning on the activity as well.

 How is SMA different from other summer camps?

-What do I do if I forget something from home?
+What happens if I forget to bring something from home?

 Is there a family visiting day at SMA?

-Electronic games and the like a prohibited at SMA.
-You may bring an I-pod or mp3 player but you may only listen to it at night in your bunk or in the van on long road trips.
+While electronic portable games and the like are prohibited at SMA, you may bring an iPod or mp3 player to listen to music only at night in your bunk or in the van on long road trips.
 It’s our goal for you to be as engaged as possible at camp, so our staff will step in if they find that the device has become a distraction.

 Can I bring a cell phone to camp?

-You can travel with a cell phone to use on the trips to and from camp but we need to keep it in the office while you are at camp.
-We do not get cell phone service around camp anyway, but that’s part of the magic of SMA.
+You can bring your cell phone to use on the trips to and from camp, but we keep all cell phones in the office while you are at camp.
+We don’t get much cell phone service around camp anyway, but that’s part of the magic of SMA.